-- Develop, monitor and evaluate the whole School strategy for blended and distance learning; - Communicate with and provide support to, departments, Staff, Pupils and Parents/Carers, to ensure effective implementation of blended and distance learning;

-- Provide opportunities for appropriate CPD training to ensure that Staff are able to deliver blended and distance learning effectively; - Ensure accountability of the blended and distance learning process, through Year Group's self -evaluation. - (INCO) provide timely responses and support to Pupils, Parents/Carers and Year Group requests regarding achievement and wellbeing issues.
+- develop, monitor and evaluate the whole school strategy for blended and distance learning; - communicate with, and provide support to, departments, staff, pupils and parents, to ensure effective implementation of blended and distance learning; - provide opportunities for appropriate CPD training to ensure that staff are able to deliver blended and distance learning effectively; - ensure accountability of the blended and distance learning process, through year group's self -evaluation. - (INCO) provide timely responses and support to Pupils, Parents/Carers, and year group requests regarding achievement and wellbeing issues.